example42/example42.github.io/_posts/2026-01-16-announcing-pabawi-a-web-frontend-to-classic-infrastructures.md

 ---
 layout: blog
-title: Announcing Pabawi, a web frontend to classic infrastructure
+title: Announcing Pabawi, a web frontend to classic infrastructures
 ---

 Is there still space in AI and Cloud native days, for a new tool to manage classic infrastructures, basic on physical or virtual servers?